 Today, we commonly use a range of plastic products in everyday life.
 Due to their lightweight and durable qualities, we find plastics in a host of different products.
 Unfortunately, plastic ends up in the marine environment after having been discarded.

 When you take the time to walk along just about any beach, you can find plastic debris.
 This is true whether it is an ocean, lake, or other body of water.
-It might be a plastic bag, an old toy, a container for a six-pack of soda, or countless other objects.
+It might be plastic bags, an old toy, a container for a six-pack of soda, or countless other objects.

 The number one debris culprit in 92% of the cases was plastic.
 The IUCN Red List of endangered species listed 17% of these marine animals as threatened or near-threatened.

-Out of nearly 700 species that have encountered debris, they found close to 400 had involvement with ingestion or entanglement at least once.
+Out of nearly 700 species that have encountered debris, they found close to 400 had involvement with plastic ingested or entanglement at least once.
 These types of incidents happened all around the world but were in higher concentrations off the East and West Coast of North America.
 This occurs along the coastal areas of Europe and Australia, as well.

 Fish and other marine mammals that have gills have found their risks increased, particularly when it comes to small particles of plastic debris found in the water.

-The sea turtle has also had a terrible time dealing with the vast amount of plastic in our oceans.
+The sea turtle has also had a terrible time dealing with the vast amount of ocean plastic pollution in our oceans.
 Each year, plastic debris, including fishing nets, entangles turtles.
 Many turtles will also ingest plastic because they mistake it for actual food.
 Plastic can become lodged in their digestive system, causing them to die.

 Often too, because of the plastic lodged in their guts, they can mistakenly not feel hungry.
 As a result, they can not seek food and die of starvation.